hdShang/arxiv-daily/docs/cs-CV/2025-09-27/papers/250923344v1-dentvlm-a-multimodal-vision-language-model-for-comprehensive-dental-.md

 ---
 layout: default
-title: DentVLM: A Multimodal Vision-Language Model for Comprehensive Dental Diagnosis and Enhanced Clinical Practice
+title: "DentVLM: A Multimodal Vision-Language Model for Comprehensive Dental Diagnosis and Enhanced Clinical Practice"
 ---

 # DentVLM: A Multimodal Vision-Language Model for Comprehensive Dental Diagnosis and Enhanced Clinical Practice